wtPLSQL/wtPLSQL/docs/demo/ut_calc_secs_between.md

 ## Test Package Conversion

-Conversion of this test package into a test runner package requires the addition of the "wtPLSQL_run" procedure in the package specification.
+Conversion of this test package into a Test Runner package requires the addition of the "wtPLSQL_run" procedure in the package specification.

 Run this: